Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Chinese New Year

-I do NOT want you to miss out on this FREE SONG with mp3 accompaniment track.
-A few years ago I came across this beautiful piece by Nancy Stewart.
-Gung Hay Fat Choy translates as “wishing you good fortune and happiness.”
-This is a beautifully crafted and tasteful song for Chinese New Year.
-And Nancy is sharing it completely FREE of charge.
+Don’t miss out on this FREE SONG with an mp3 accompaniment track!
+A few years ago, I discovered a beautiful piece by Nancy Stewart called Gung Hay Fat Choy.
+The translation is “wishing you good fortune and happiness.”
+This tasteful and well-written song is perfect for celebrating Chinese New Year in your elementary music classroom, And Nancy is generously sharing it for FREE.

-You may download the Full Performance mp3 and the Accompaniment mp3 for your elementary music classroom.
-You will be glad you did.
-We integrated sign language for a beautiful and memorable presentation.
-One of my school parents told me that this song touched her so much, it made her cry.
-She actually requested it several years in a row.
+You can download both the Full Performance mp3 and the Accompaniment mp3 to use with your students.
+We incorporated sign language for a truly touching and memorable presentation.
+One school parent was so moved by this song that it brought her to tears, and she requested it for several years in a row.

 Chinese New Year | Ideas, Activities, and Lessons for the Elementary Music Classroom | February Favorites

-Important Tip: In order to avoid all the giggles and snickers from singing the word “fat”, I admit that I changed the word to “fa” with the same “short a” sound.
-We simply left off the “t”.
+Important Tip: To avoid all the giggles and snickers from singing the word “fat”, I admit that I changed the word to “fa” with the same “short a” sound.
+We simply left off the “t” sound.
 That small change made sure that students were all focused on the beautiful message of the song and not being silly about the lyrics

 Favorite Elementary Music Activities for Valentine’s Day

-This differentiated resource includes music literacy activities geared to each grade level.
-The Orff accompaniments and recorder notation provide attainable but challenging options for differentiation within grade levels as well.
+The resource includes differentiated music literacy activities tailored to each grade level.
+The Orff accompaniments and recorder notation also provide attainable but challenging options for differentiation within grade levels.

 Do you need activities to teach and practice rhythm reading?
 These interactive digital rhythm flashcards include 8 sets of leveled flashcards with 16 cards each.
 That is 128 rhythm cards!